Roey0204/ESP32-Wireless-Connection/README.md

 ### How to setup

 - Install PlatformIO: First, you need to install PlatformIO.
 You can do this via different methods depending on your platform.
 You can install it as an extension in Visual Studio Code, or you can install it via the command line using pip if you prefer.
+Step 4: should have install button if not yet installed.

 <img src="https://github.com/Roey0204/ESP32-Wireless-Connection/blob/main/ESP-NOW%20pairing/img/platformio.png">